 - assist in creating a workplace culture that encourages staff to speak up about Disclosable Conduct

-- explain the processes for reporting Disclosable Conduct, including what happens when a report is made, and
+- explain the processes for reporting Disclosable Conduct, including what happens when a report is made

-- to provide an outline how the protections are provided if a report is made.
+- provide an outline of how the protections are provided if a report is made